The surprising role of individual talent in team success.

-“The biggest challenge that we always face is ‘how do you get the commercial skills into a junior finance person so that they look at a problem from a commercial perspective rather than just an accounting perspective’,” says Christie.
+“The biggest challenge that we always face is ‘how do you get the commercial skills into a junior finance person so that they look at a problem from a commercial perspective rather than just an accounting perspective’,” Christie says.

-Like Bilbrough, Christie says internal training is important in building team skills.
-He implements a 70/20/10 rule, where 70 per cent of training is on the job, 10 per cent is external training, and 20 per cent is provided in-house via themed “blitz weeks” or through their leadership development program, bringing staff up-to-speed on issues relevant to their roles.
+Like Bilbrough, he believes internal training is important in building team skills.
+He implements a 70/20/10 rule, where 70 per cent of training is on the job, 10 per cent is external, and 20 per cent is provided in-house via themed “blitz weeks” or through the leadership development program, bringing staff up-to-speed on issues relevant to their roles.

 How top-performing finance teams stand out